vikrampawar/learn-git/pages/ProGitBookNotes.md

 Create a file called `README` with some data in it `echo data > README`.

+## Tracking new files

 To track this new files `git add README`

 ## Staging modified files

+Even for staging modified files, we use the saem `git add A`